 When visiting Cambridge for the first time, especially if you are from aboard, it is impossible not to see the resemblance between this city and our Hogwarts childhood imagination.
-Either through the narrow streets, the detailed architecture or within the colleges.
+Either through the narrow streets, the detailed architecture or within the colleges themselves.
 Cambridge has this special (Hogwarts like) magic, capable of making us dream that we’re a character within these wonderful movies.
 So the speculation begins, did Cambridge feature in any of the Harry Potter movies?

 Was Cambridge a background set to Hogwarts?